AbhishekGiri04/GuessMasterArena/README.md

 2. Create a free cluster
 3. Create a database user
 4. Whitelist IP: `0.0.0.0/0` (allow all IPs)
-5. Get connection string: `mongodb+srv://username:password@cluster.mongodb.net/guessmaster`
+5. Get connection string from MongoDB Atlas dashboard

 ### 🔧 Step 2: Deploy Backend on Render